donnieprakoso/copilot.rocks/cookbook/docs/implementing-architectural-patterns/20-implementing-saga-pattern.md

 By using the Saga pattern, we can maintain data consistency for the above case — to be able to overcome process failures that occur at every step in processing transactions.

 As mentioned earlier, we'll be using AWS Step Functions to act as the Saga orchestrator in this tutorial.
-With AWS Step Functions, we can create workflows called `state machines`.
-In the `state machine`, we can define the steps we need, which are called `state`.
+With AWS Step Functions, we can create workflows in a state machine.
+In the state machine, we can define the steps we need, which are called `state`.
 These `state` can be `task`, `choice`, `wait`, `parallel` and others which we can combine as needed.

 In this tutorial, we will combine several types of `state`, namely:

 1. `task` with type `activity` — which will be processed by our application
-2. `choice` which will help us to determine the flow of state
+2. `choice` —± which will help us to determine the flow of state
-3. `succeed` and `fail` state to identify the final result of the workflow
+3. `succeed` and `fail` state — which to identify the final result of the workflow

 ## Architecture Diagrams

-The diagram below provides an overall picture of a the architecture of the application that we will build in this tutorial.
-The transaction starts when the API receives a request for a `Place Order` — which usually comes from a website — which will then be handled by the `Order Service`. `Order Service` here which will trigger to start the state machine inside AWS Step Functions.
+The diagram below provides an overall picture of a the architecture that we will build in this tutorial.
+The transaction starts when the API receives a request for a `Place Order` — which usually comes from a website — which will then be handled by the `Order Service`. `Order Service` here will trigger the state machine inside AWS Step Functions.

 ![](/assets/sagaPattern-architecture.png)